Before You Read This Article

 If It’s Not Helpful, Don’t Do It

-This article is here to break down the idea that hatred is not useful.
+This article is here to break down the idea that hatred is not helpful.

-Even worse, hatred means that you are stuck in the blaming mode and denying your responsibility.
+Hatred means that you are stuck in the blaming mode and that you denying your responsibility.

 That’s not pleasant for many people to admit.
-And a lot of people will probably discard this article.
+And a lot of people may probably discard this article.

 But if you are one of those who got touched by this article and decided that this might be true, I invite you to stop doing what is unhelpful.
 Stop this hatred6Hatred doesn’t have to turn into love and affection.
 In fact, once you start accepting responsibility and start working on your character, the hatred will probably turn into compassion, even if your family is toxic7I don’t deny that some families are toxic and that you really need to get away from them.
 But this is not about them.
 It’s about you.
 It’s about becoming a better person and not getting eaten up by this hatred8Sometimes, you do have to get away from your family.
 But if you got away and you are still the same person with the same hatred, this hatred would haunt you wherever you go.
-You are doing this for yourself., because it’s unhelpful and because it will hurt no one but you.
+You are doing this for yourself., because, if you think about it, it will really hurt no one but you.

 I don’t downplay the pain you might have suffered because of your family.
 And I don’t think it’s easy to be raised in a chaotic environment.
-However, I believe that blaming means weakness and means that you relinquish the responsibility –your responsibility.
-And I do believe that hatred is fueled by blame.
-And I wholeheartedly believe that you can be in a place of strength when you accept the responsibility and stop blaming your family and start working on yourself.
+However, I wholeheartedly believe that you can be in a place of strength when you accept the responsibility and stop blaming your family and start working on yourself.

 If Eminem can go from a place where he used to cal his mum, “selfish bitch!” to a place where he is able to tell her the next, so can you.